 Mount Hope is a very small town located in the state of Alabama.
 With a population of 1,866 people and just one neighborhood, Mount Hope is the 241st largest community in Alabama.

-Mount Hope is a blue-collar town, with 41.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mount Hope, you'll notice that it is more blue-collar than most other communities in America.
+41.63% of Mount Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Hope is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Mount Hope who work in office and administrative support (14.52%), management occupations (9.78%), and teaching (8.74%).

 The per capita income in Mount Hope in 2022 was $31,282, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $125,128 for a family of four.
 However, Mount Hope contains both very wealthy and poor people as well.